 For instance, one way how to keep deer from eating plants is to use tree protectors made from wire or plastic that can be placed around individual trees, especially young fruit trees and ornamentals.
 These should be at least 6 feet high for older trees.

 Repellents are another option to keep deer out of the garden.
 Garden deer repellents are designed to deter these animals through unattractive tastes/odors or frightening noises.
 While some repellents are questionable, many can provide short-term relief.
 Since deer usually browse from the top down, repellents should be placed at the bud or new growth level.
-One of the most effective garden deer repellents includes the use of an egg mixture (80% water-20% eggs), which is sprayed on the plants and reapplied each month.
+One of the most effective garden deer repellents includes the use of an egg mixture (80 percent water to 20 percent eggs), which is sprayed on the plants and reapplied each month.

 Additional Garden Deer Protection